GarimaAvasthi/Assignment_3/Prompts.md

-** All logic is implemented manually and understood
+ All logics are implemented manually and understood